gogama/ruminations/android/cedric-lineage-20210923.md

 	- I looked at the timestamps on the directories and took one of the more recent ones.
 	- This happened to coincide with the directory `RETAIL/`, which in this case contained the ZIP archive which worked for me.
 	- Don't worry about the ZIP archive file size being enormous (1.5 GB).
 This is expected.
-3. Unzip the archive install it on the phone from Fastboot mode using the commands below, which are exactly the ones listed by my savior on the XDA developer forums.
+3. Unzip the archive install it on the phone from Fastboot mode using the commands below, which are roughly the ones listed by my savior on the XDA developer forums, but reordered to follow the order in the firmware archive's `flashfile.xml`.

 ```
+fastboot getvar max-sparse-size
 fastboot oem fb_mode_set
 fastboot flash partition gpt.bin
 fastboot flash bootloader bootloader.img
+fastboot flash modem NON-HLOS.bin
+fastboot flash fsg fsg.mbn
+fastboot erase modemst1
+fastboot erase modemst2
+fastboot flash dsp adspso.bin
 fastboot flash logo logo.bin
 fastboot flash boot boot.img
 fastboot flash recovery recovery.img
-fastboot flash dsp adspso.bin
-fastboot flash oem oem.img
 fastboot flash system system.img_sparsechunk.0
 fastboot flash system system.img_sparsechunk.1
 fastboot flash system system.img_sparsechunk.2